-While this rule may be appropriate for disputes involving private parties, in State arbitrations, we believe that hearings should be open to the public as they frequently entail important matters of public policy and always involve the public interest (as explained in detail above).
+While this rule may be appropriate for disputes involving private parties, in investor-State arbitrations, we believe that hearings should be open to the public as they frequently entail important matters of public policy and always involve the public interest (as explained in detail above).
 Open hearings in court and arbitration proceedings are nothing new.
-Hearings in domestic court proceedings involving public law are generally open to the public, as are hearings at the International Court of Justice, for instance10.
+Hearings in domestic court proceedings involving public law are generally open to the public, as are hearings at the International Court of Justice, for instance 11.
 Several hearings in investor-State disputes have now been made open to the public, in each instance without disruption to, or delay of, the proceedings.
-Logistical problems regarding space and public access have also been solved, both in domestic court proceedings in disputes without disruption, delay or undue expense.
+Logistical problems regarding space and public access have also been solved, both in domestic court proceedings and, more recently, in ICSID proceedings.
+The WTO has also held public hearings in disputes without disruption, delay or undue expense.
 Both the ICSID and WTO open hearings were conducted with the public watching the hearing via closed circuit television in a separate room.
 Another approach would be to web cast hearings, as is done by some domestic court systems.

-The United States11 and Canada have taken unilateral actions to promote open hearings.
+The United States and Canada have taken unilateral actions to promote open hearings.
 In a 7 October 2003 Statement of Canada on Open Hearings in NAFTA Chapter Eleven Arbitration, Canada declared: